open-mmlab/mmsegmentation/configs/segformer/README.md

 Original SegFormer paper uses different `test_pipeline` and image ratios in `ms+flip`.
 If you want to cite SegFormer original results as benchmark you may modify settings as below:

-- We replace `AlignedResize` in original implementatiuon to `Resize + ResizeToMultiple`.
+- We replace `AlignedResize` in original implementation to `Resize + ResizeToMultiple`.
 If you want to test by using `AlignedResize`, you can change the dataset pipeline like this:

 ```python